dresden-elektronik/deconz-rest-doc/discovery/index.md

 Another method to find the gateway is UPnP discovery via UDP sockets.

-The main advantage over internet discovery is that no internet is needed at all.
+The main advantage compared to the internet discovery is that no internet is needed at all.

 `Note` The discovery might not work as expected if in the local network beside the main router also bridges are used, which might prevent UDP broadcasts to reach the whole network.

 ------------------------------------------------------
 ### Discovery via nmap

-[Nmap](http://www.nmap.org) is a open source commandline network scanner which is available for all major platforms.
-Since the gateway runs a SSH deamon at port 22 it's easy to find it in the local network.
+[Nmap](http://www.nmap.org) is an open source command-line network scanner which is available for all major platforms.
+Since the gateway runs a SSH deamon at port 22 it is easy to find it in the local network.

 	$ nmap -p 22 -T5 -n -min-parallelism 100 --open 192.168.192.0/24